brucefan1983/GPUMD/doc/nep/input_files/train_test_xyz.rst

      \boldsymbol{c} &= c_x \boldsymbol{e}_x + c_y \boldsymbol{e}_y + c_z \boldsymbol{e}_z

 * :attr:`energy=energy_value` such as :attr:`energy=-123.4` is mandatory and gives the target energy of the structure, which is :math:`-123.4` eV in this example.
-* :attr:`virial="vxx vxy vxz vyx vyy vyz vzx vzy vzz"` is optional and gives the :math:`3\times3` virial tensor of the structure.
+* :attr:`virial="vxx vxy vxz vyx vyy vyz vzx vzy vzz"` is optional and gives the :math:`3\times3` virial tensor of the structure in eV.
+* :attr:`stress="sxx sxy sxz syx syy syz szx szy szz"` is optional and gives the :math:`3\times3` stress tensor of the structure in GPa.
+  If both :attr:`virial` and :attr:`stress` are present the former is used.
 * :attr:`weight=relative_weight` is optional and gives the relative weight for the current structure in the total loss function.
 * :attr:`properties=property_name:data_type:number_of_columns` is mandatory but only read the following items: